 Our property catastrophe reinsurance business is generally characterized by loss events of low frequency and high severity.
 Initial reporting of paid and incurred claims in general, tends to be relatively prompt.
 We consider this business "short-tail" as compared to the reporting of claims for "long-tail" products, which tends to be slower.
-However, the timing of claims payment and reporting also varies depending on various factors, including: whether the claims arise under reinsurance companies or reinsurance of other reinsurance companies; the nature of the events (e.g., hurricanes, earthquakes or terrorism); the geographic area involved; post-event inflation which may cause the cost to repair damaged property to increase significantly from current estimates, or for property claims to remain open for a longer period of time, due to limitations on the supply of building materials, labor and other resources; complex policy coverage and other legal issues; and the quality of each client's claims management and reserving practices.
+However, the timing of claims payment and reporting as depending on various factors, including: whether the claims arise under reinsurance companies; the nature of the events (e.g., hurricranes, earthquakes or terrorism); the geographic area involved; post-event inflation which may cause the cost to repair damaged property to increase significantly from current estimates, or for property claims to remain open for a longer period of time, due to limitations on the supply of building materials, labor and other resources; complex policy coverage and other legal issues; and the quality of each client's claims management and reserving practices.
 Management's judgments regarding these factors are reflected in our claims reserve estimates.

 Reserving for most of our property catastrophe reinsurance business does not involve the use of traditional actuarial techniques.
 Rather, claims and claim expense reserves are estimated by management after a catastrophe occurs by completing an in-depth analysis of the individual contracts which may potentially be impacted by the catastrophic event.
-The in-depth analysis generally involves: 1) estimating the size of insured industry losses from the catastrophic event; 2) reviewing our portfolio of reinsurance contracts to identify those contracts which are exposed to the catastrophic event; 3) reviewing information reported by customers and brokers; 4) discussing the event with our customers and brokers; and 5) estimating the ultimate expected cost to settle all claims and administrative costs arising from the catastrophic event on a contract-by-contract basis and in aggregate for the event.
+The in-depth analysis generally involves: 1) estimating the size of insured industry losses from the catastrophic event; 2) reviewing our portfolio of reinsurance contracts to identify those contracts which are exposed to the catastrophic event; 3) reviewing information reported by customers and brokers; 4) discussing the event with our customers and brokers; and 5) estimating the ultimate expected cost to settle all claims and administrative costs arising from the catastrophic event.
 Once an event has occurred, during the then current reporting period we record our best estimate of the ultimate expected cost to settle all claims arising from the event.
-Our estimate of claims and claim expense reserves is then determined by deducting cumulative paid losses, case reserves and additional case reserves from our estimate of the ultimate expected loss for an event and our estimate of iBNR is determined by deducting cumulative paid losses, case reserves and additional case reserves from our estimate of the ultimate expected loss or payment request under a catastrophe reinsurance contract, we are generally able to process and pay such claims promptly.
+Our estimate of claims and claim expense reserves is then determined by deducting cumulative paid losses from our estimate of the ultimate expected loss for an event and our estimate of IBNR is determined by deducting cumulative paid losses from an event.
+Once we receive a notice of loss or payment request under a catastrophe reinsurance contract, we are generally able to process and pay such claims promptly.

 Because the events from which claims arise under policies written by our property catastrophe reinsurance business are typically prominent, public occurrences such as hurricanes and earthquakes, we are often able to use independent reports as part of our loss reserve estimation process.
 We also review catastrophe bulletins published by various statistical reporting agencies to assist us in determining the size of the industry loss, although these reports may not be available for some time after an event.
-In addition to the loss information and estimates communicated by cedants and brokers, we also use industry information which we gather and retain in our REMS® modeling system.
-The information stored in our REMS® modeling system enables us to analyze each of our policies in relation to a loss and compare our estimate of the loss with those reported by our policyholders.
-The REMS® modeling system also allows us to compare and analyze individual losses reported by policyholders affected by the same loss event.
-Although the REMS® modeling system assists with the analysis of the underlying loss and provides us with the information and ability to perform increased analysis, the estimation of claims resulting from catastrophic events is inherently difficult because of the variability and uncertainty associated with property catastrophe claims and the unique characteristics of each loss.
+In addition to the loss information and estimates communicated by cedants and brokers, we also use industry information which we gather and retain in our REMS[®] modeling system.
+The information stored in our REMS[®] modeling system enables us to analyze each of our policies in relation to a loss and compare our estimate of the loss with those reported by our policyholders.
+The REMS[®] modeling system also allows us to compare and analyze individual losses reported by policyholders affected by the same loss event.
+Although the REMS[®] modeling system assists with the analysis of the underlying loss and provides us with the information and ability to perform increased analysis, the estimation of claims resulting from catastrophic events is inherently difficult because of the variability and uncertainty associated with property catastrophe claims and the unique characteristics of each loss.